pulumi/pulumi-component-provider-go-boilerplate/README.md

 }
 ```

+All inputs to a component should be `Input`s, as callers from any language are allowed to pass `Output` values to any input property - which may be unknown during previews, or may be secret values during previews or updates.

 The provider makes this component resource available in the `Construct` function in `provider/pkg/provider/provider.go`.
 When `Construct` is called and the `typ` argument is `xyz:index:StaticPage`, we create an instance of the `StaticPage` component resource and return its `URN` and outputs as its state.